 Mexican food is always a viable option when Molly and I are deciding what and where to eat.
 We’re attracted to the free or inexpensive appetizers of chips, salsa and queso dip, the ability to mix and match a variety of tortilla, chicken, beef and cheese entrée options, and the atmosphere you experience in each Mexican-style restaurant.

-We first discovered this place while on our honeymoon in 2015.
+We first discovered this place while on our honeymoon in 2015, when White Duck’s RAD location was different than it is now.
 The arts district was on our list of places to visit in the city, but White Duck wasn’t really foremost on our radar.
 That radar, by the way, wasn’t very accurate as we initially had a difficult time even finding the arts district along a beautiful but lengthy stretch of river.

 A bit frustrated from driving around a bit more than expected, we came upon the taco shop, which we had heard of but hadn’t necessarily planned to visit.
 Hungry, we decided to make it our lunch stop.

-Already in a graffiti and creativity-covered waterfront section of an artsy town, White Duck’s setting in a colorful old industrial building gave us the feeling of being somewhere outside North Carolina.
+Already in a graffiti and creativity-covered waterfront section of an artsy town, White Duck’s setting, at that time, in a colorful old industrial building gave us the feeling of being somewhere outside North Carolina.

 When we walked inside and took note of the pub-style seating, the underground-feeling environment and the somewhat-hipster customers, we felt like we had stepped into a travel portal and out the other side in Europe.
 Upbeat music filled the air and a variety of drinks covered patrons’ tables around us as we surveyed the menu.